-The exact cause of Vulval Pain Syndromes are unknown, but researches believe that pain can occur as a result of:
+The exact cause of Vulval Pain Syndromes is unknown, but researchers believe that pain can occur as a result of:

-- chronic inflammation from recurrent thrush infections or chronic skin conditions, such as Lichen sclerosus and Irritant Contact Dermatitis,
+- chronic inflammation from recurrent thrush infections or chronic skin conditions, such as Lichen Sclerosis and Irritant Contact Dermatitis,

 - hormonal changes.
 For example, the changes at menopause or during breastfeeding,

 - abnormal inflammatory responses to trauma,